 Parasoft captures an enormous amount of data across all of your testing practices – it’s truly unprecedented.
 Not just static analysis and code metrics, but also unit testing, functional testing, manual testing, code coverage, and code reviews.
 It aggregates all of this data together in order to give you a comprehensive view of the results of your testing practices.

 In addition to aggregating all of this data, the data itself is collected in a granular way, enabling advanced computations and insights; flexibility and endless customization possibilities; and the ability to store a large amount of information over time.
-For example, because of the detailed data that you can keeps on test execution, you can easily see, at any time, which tests executed against a specific file to achieve code coverage.
+For example, because of the detailed data that you can keep on test execution, you can easily see, at any time, which tests executed against a specific file to achieve code coverage.

 After collecting your testing data, Parasoft provides an interactive framework for navigating and analyzing these results.
 Each report is made up of little customizable widgets, and when you click into one of them, you arrive at what is called an “Explorer” — an interactive UI for exploring your test data and understanding how changes in your codebase are changing code quality.
 Some of the explorers include the following: